 Organise Emails Using Folders, Labels and Categories

-In Gmail, you would create labels which are basically folders.
+In Gmail, you can create labels which function similarly to folders.

 Once You Look At An Email Take Action.
 Don’t Revisit It!